 Addiction can lead to a great many serious repercussions as an individual continues to abuse a substance, whether it be prescription drugs, alcohol, marijuana, or other illicit drugs.
 An addict’s life can begin to function purely around the substance abuse, while everything else is neglected.
 When a person is so enveloped by a substance, they can start to consume it to the extent that it becomes dangerous to their health.
 If this happens, it can lead to words that no one ever likes to hear – accidental overdose.

-The Prevalence of Overdose
+The Prevalence of an Accidental Overdose

-While overdose can sometimes be brought upon intentionally, it many times is not.
+While overdose can sometimes be brought upon intentionally, it most of the time is not.
 A person using drugs or alcohol does not always realize how bad their addiction has gotten until it is too late.
-Since accidental overdose tends to be more common, better prevention of it could be key in reducing overall overdose rates.
+Since accidental overdose tends to be more common, better prevention of it could be essential in reducing overall overdose rates.